-(Windsor, CT, July 26, 2023)—Infinity® Fuel Cell and Hydrogen, Inc. today proudly announces receipt of a NASA award of recognition presented to our AMPES (Advanced Modular Power and Energy System) team.
+(Windsor, CT, July 26, 2023)—Infinity® Fuel Cell and Hydrogen, Inc. today proudly announces receipt of a NASA award of recognition presented to our principal engineer, Max Aronow.
+Max is the lead engineer on the AMPES (Advanced Modular Power and Energy System) project.

-In presenting the award to Infinity, Koorosh Araghi, Director of Fuel Cell Initiatives at NASA Johnson Space Center said, “congratulations to the entire Infinity team.
-I look forward to future development and advancement of fuel cell systems by Infinity for space applications.”
+In presenting the award to Infinity, Koorosh Araghi, Director of Fuel Cell Initiatives at NASA Johnson Space Center congratulated Max on his leadership in the project.

 About Infinity: Founded in 2002, Infinity Fuel Cell and Hydrogen, Inc. is a market leader in the design and manufacture of air-independent, zero-gravity electrochemical systems including fuel cell systems for space and underwater applications.
 Infinity also has electrolysis technology that can generate hydrogen and oxygen directly at 2000 psi and above.